 - Isothermal expansion at .
-The gas absorbs heat from the hot reservoir and does work while staying at the hot temperature.
+The gas absorbs heat from the hot reservoir and does work at the hot temperature.

 - Reversible adiabatic expansion.
 No heat enters or leaves.
 The gas keeps expanding, does work, and its temperature falls from to .

 - Isothermal compression at .
-The surroundings do work on the gas while the gas rejects heat to the cold reservoir at constant cold temperature.
+The surroundings do work on the gas while it rejects heat to the cold reservoir at the cold temperature.

 - Reversible adiabatic compression.
 No heat is exchanged.
 The gas is compressed until its temperature rises from back to .

-After the fourth stage, the system returns to its starting state, so the process can repeat as a cycle.
+After stage four the system returns to its starting state, so the process repeats as a cycle.

-Why does it work?
+The efficiency expression is not a definition pulled from nowhere; it follows from an entropy balance.
 In a reversible Carnot cycle, the entropy gained from the hot reservoir matches the entropy delivered to the cold reservoir in magnitude, so

 which gives